Zokka-Dev/zokka-compiler/README.md

 package repository as well as a separate Zelm package repository.
 Either repository can be deleted.
 For example if you would like to make use of the Zelm compiler with its bug fixes, but would otherwise like to ensure that you have a vanilla Elm project,  you can delete the `zelm-lang.com` repository.
+Likewise, if you set up an internal package repository for your company and would like to guarantee that all packages come from that repository and not the standard Elm repository, you can also delete the `elm-lang.org` repository and substitute your own.

 The `package-server-with-standard-elm-package-server-api` means that those URLs adhere to the API provided by the usual Elm package server.
 You can add any new